 - Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
-Students must be encouraged to report equipment problems to the Teacher. - Students must check all of the personal safety equipment prior to use for any defects. - Correctly fitting and Transport Canada approved personal flotation device (P.F.D.)/lifejackets, with whistle attached, must be worn, properly done up at all times on or near the water (for example, while rigging on the docks).
+Students must be encouraged to report equipment problems to the Teacher. - Students must wear a correctly fitting and Transport Canada approved personal flotation device (P.F.D.)/lifejacket, with whistle attached, when near or on the water - Shell inspected before each outing (for example, check for holes, cracks, loose hardware). - Shell must have bow-ball in good repair. - Bow and stern buoyancy compartments must be securely closed with water-tight hatches. - Each shell must be equipped with a signaling device and a watertight flashlight.